gt-crnch-rg/read-the-docs/docs/general/rg-getting-started.rst

 -------------------------------------------------------

 1. Make sure to back your code up, preferably with a GT Github or external Github repository.
 While we do have a `shared filesystem <https://gt-crnch-rg.readthedocs.io/en/main/general/rg-filesystems.html>`__, this can possibly experience a hardware failure.
-2. Use tmux or screen on the login and development VMs, especially when running tests.
+2. Use tmux or screen on the login node, especially when running tests.

 How do I ask for assistance?
 Is there a mailing list?
 -----------------------------------------------------